sylingd/tencent-cos-and-cdn-action/README.md

 - remote_path(**Required**): COS path to put the local files in on COS
 - clean: Set to `true` for cleaning files on COS path which are not existed in local path.
 Default is false

 > If `cos_replace_file` is not `true`, an additional request will be made and Tencent Cloud may charge a corresponding fee.
-It is recommended to enable it when the file changes are small.
+However, after it is enabled, files with the same name will not be uploaded repeatedly, which can reduce upstream traffic.
+It is recommended to enable it when there are few file changes each time.

 ## Demo